 The Technique Of Expertly Airbrushing Fine Detail And Fine Lines On Your Models

-There are a couple of factors that are quite important when spraying fine lines and details, those being:
+There are a number of factors that are important when spraying fine lines and details, those being the distance from the item you’re painting, trigger control on a dual-action airbrush, and the overall movement of the airbrush.

 Distance From The Item You’re Painting